0 Item Items

 Sinterit offers "end-to-end" systems, in addition to 3D printers like Lisa or Lisa Pro, it also offers a range of products that cover the entire workflow, from software and materials to pre-processing and post-processing equipment, all designed to work seamlessly together.
 This makes those users less experienced or who make the leap from other technologies can easily access to SLS 3D SLS.

-Sinterit currently offers a total of six materials compatible with Lisa Pro: two nylons and four elastomers.
+Sinterit currently offers different materials compatible with Lisa Pro: two nylons, four elastomers and polypropylene.
 In addition to PA12 Smooth, a general-purpose nylon-12 formulated to obtain good mechanical properties and an excellent surface finish, Sinterit also offers PA11 Onyx, a nylon-11 with 25% higher tensile strength and 3 times higher deformation at break .
 These two materials, together with the Flexa Gray, an elastomer for general use, FlexaSoft ** with very low hardness, Flexa Bright **, a clear elastomer capable of being tinted or TPE, complete a range intended to cover the basic needs of the majority of users.

 When it comes to printing preprocessing, Sinterit offers an essential accessory that critically facilitates the preparation of material for printing.
 This is Sinterit Powder Sieve, an automatic sieve designed to mix and sieve the reused material, removing residues and impurities and ensuring optimal impressions.

-At the other end of the workflow are Sinterit Sandblaster and Sinterit Sandblaster XL, two sandblasting booths designed to facilitate post-processing tasks.
-Sinterit Sandblaster and Sandblaster XL help clean printed parts as well as improve their surface finish.
+At the other end of the workflow are Sinterit Sandblaster and Sinterit Sandblaster SLS, two sandblasting booths designed to facilitate post-processing tasks.
+Sinterit Sandblaster and Sandblaster SLS help clean printed parts as well as improve their surface finish.

 Sinterit also offers an ATEX-certified vacuum cleaner and a cyclone separator, aimed both at efficiently recovering non-sintered material for reuse, and cleaning the printer and the working environment.
 It is one of the most useful accessories and it significantly reduces cleaning and material recovery times, optimizing work times.